-Parties are fun!
-And buttermilk layer cake is fun!
-So I decided to throw a mini-party to celebrate our first year of Fermenting For Foodies, and my family’s first year of eating ferments.
+I originally wrote this recipe to celebrate the first year of Fermenting For Foodies, and my family’s first year of eating ferments.
 It was quite a year!
-There were many, many benefits to the year of fermented foods.
-Here are two of the BIGGEST benefits:
+There were many, many benefits to adding fermented foods to our diet.
+Here were two of the BIGGEST benefits:

 - With my weird concoctions and bubbling brews, I slowly transformed into a fairytale witch.
-I started stashing ferments in every corner of my house (to keep them from cross-contaminating, of course!).
-I currently have 7 different ferments going on, and even mastered the art of growing mold!
+I started stashing ferments in every corner of my house.
+I even mastered the art of growing mold!

-- Our digestion has magically improved.
+- Our digestion magically improved.
 (See… I am a witch!)
-Max went from having sulfite intolerance (diagnosed by an allergist) to being able to eat what he wants without any of that pesky eczema cropping up.
-Eggs use to make Una extremely sick, but now don’t bother her at all!
+Max went from having a sulfite allergy (as diagnosed by an allergist) to being able to eat what he wanted without any of that pesky eczema cropping up.
+And Una got over her egg allergy.

 I realize that it could be luck… maybe it just took time for their digestive systems to kick into full gear?
 But I can’t help but feel that a daily dose of probiotic foods may have been at play.